Self-defence law (Czech Republic): History of Czech law on self-defense

-Necessary self defense
+Law on self-defense

 General explanation

 Necessary self-defense may be invoked to deflect imminent or ongoing attack against an interest protected by the Criminal Code (such as right to property or right to life) by performing an action which would otherwise be punishable (such as use of a firearm against the other person).

 Unlike in case of utmost necessity, there is no requirement of subsidiarity, i.e. no duty to retreat.
 There is also no requirement for proportionality as the law stipulates that defense may not be manifestly disproportionate (a different translation: obviously grossly disproportionate) to the manner of the attack.
 The manner of attack includes everything from intensity of attack, attacker's personality, attributes and intent, possible previous actions by the attacker (threats, stalking, etc.), place and time of attack, numerical advantage and possibility of other persons joining the attacker, attacker's option to use a weapon, etc.

 It is generally accepted by Czech jurisprudence and case law that in order for defense to be successful, defensive action must exceed the intensity of the attack.
-Case law on defining the limit of manifest disproportionality is highly developed.
-The Supreme Court defined prohibited manifest disproportionality of self defense as "absolutely unequivocal and exceptionally grossly excessive action", i.e. "action of the defender that absolutely clearly, apparently and undoubtedly does not fit all the decisive circumstances that characterize the manner of the attack".

 It is completely legal for a person to prepare for eventual need to defend themselves, including with weapons.
 A person may also defend themselves against an attack that they provoked, as long as they did not start offensive action or did not engage in mutual fight.
 Defender may commence his action before attacker in case that an attack is imminent, however those cases are often difficult to prove.

 In case that a defender has multiple defensive options available (e.g. pepper spray and a firearm), they are not bound to escalate from the least effective to the most effective and they do not need to explain the choice they made.
 The only limitation is that the final choice, i.e. action taken, shall not be manifestly disproportionate to the manner of attack.

 The manner in which a weapon was used, not the use of a weapon alone is decisive as regards meeting of the limit of prohibition of manifestly disproportionate defense.
 I.e. a warning shot or shot intended towards non-critical part of attacker's body may be within the limits of necessary defense in cases where the manner of attack does not warrant a shot aimed into a critical part of body.

 Defensive action may not continue after an attack has ended.
 In case that the defender is prosecuted, proving that defense continued beyond the end of the attack is upon the prosecution and shall be decided in line with in dubio pro reo principle.